Grigori Perelman: Fields Medal and Millennium Prize

 In May 2006, a committee of nine mathematicians voted to award Perelman a Fields Medal for his work on the Ricci flow.
 However, Perelman declined to accept the prize.
-Sir John Ball, president of the International Mathematical Union, approached Perelman in Saint Petersburg in June 2006 to persuade him to accept the prize.
+Sir John M. Ball, president of the International Mathematical Union, approached Perelman in Saint Petersburg in June 2006 to persuade him to accept the prize.
 After 10 hours of attempted persuasion over two days, Ball gave up.
 Two weeks later, Perelman summed up the conversation as follows:

 He proposed to me three alternatives: accept and come; accept and don't come, and we will send you the medal later; third, I don't accept the prize.
 From the very beginning, I told him I have chosen the third one ... [the prize] was completely irrelevant for me.
 Everybody understood that if the proof is correct, then no other recognition is needed.